kuutsav/information-retrieval/README.md

 # Information Retrieval

 > Information Retrieval is the process through which a computer system can respond to a user's query for text-based information
 > on a specific topic.
-IR was one of the first and remains one ofr the most important problems in the domain of natural
+IR was one of the first and remains one of the most important problems in the domain of natural
 > laguague processing (NLP) - [stanford cs276](https://web.stanford.edu/class/cs276/)

 This repo contains tutorials covering the breadth of techniques available for IR.